exercism/blog/posts/dig-deeper.md

 Over the next few weeks, you’ll start to see the Dig Deeper tab appearing across exercises around the site.

-If you'd like to contribute an Approach, an exercise article, or tell us about your vidoeos so we can add them, get in touch with [jonathan@exercism.org](mailto:jonathan@exercism.org) and he'll help you get started!
+If you'd like to contribute an Approach, an exercise article, or tell us about your videos so we can add them, get in touch with [jonathan@exercism.org](mailto:jonathan@exercism.org) and he'll help you get started!

 And finally, tell us what you think and post your ideas and thoughts [in the forum post](https://forum.exercism.org/t/its-time-to-dig-deeper/459)!